Cidaas/terraform-provider-cidaas/README.md

 }
 ```

-Alternatively, you can resolve the issue by deleting the existing state of the specific resource and importing it from Cidaas.
+Alternatively, you can resolve the issue by deleting the existing state of the specific resource and importing it from cidaas.
 However, this approach can be risky, so please proceed with caution.
 Ensure you only delete the specific resource from the state file that is causing the error, not the entire file or any other resources.